scribd/Lucid/Documentation/CoreManager.md

 ## Relationships

-Sometimes, fetching only one level of entities isn't enough and although it is possible to retrieve an entity's relationships manually, it cam easily become tedious.
+Sometimes, fetching only one level of entities isn't enough and although it is possible to retrieve an entity's relationships manually, it can become tedious.
 This is why Lucid provides an easy way to fetch relationships.

 ### Entity Graph